- Why Research

 Stanford University, School of Medicine

 Goal: To improve treatments and outcomes for patients with HER2-positive breast cancer.

 Full Research Summary

 Impact: The discovery of Herceptin® (trastuzumab) has dramatically improved outcomes for many patients with HER2-positive breast cancer, which is more aggressive than other types of the disease.
 Despite this advance, up to 25 percent of women who initially respond to Herceptin® will experience a breast cancer recurrence within 10 years.
-Dr. Pegram, who played a major role in developing Herceptin®, is now studying how resistance to the drug develops in order to identify ways to overcome it.
+Dr. Pegram is now studying other vulnerabilities in HER2-positive breast cancer and developing novel therapeutics to fight the disease.